-On Halloween 2021, millions of American families will carve pumpkins, and unlike last year, most children will don costumes and go from house to house asking for candy.
-The coronavirus, and reactions to the coronavirus, will seriously curtail typical Halloween festivities.
+On Halloween 2023, millions of American families will carve pumpkins, most children will don costumes and go from house to house asking for candy.
 Still, in some churches and communities, families will participate in solemn religious ceremonies, or they will stay up playing games.
-The history of Halloween has its roots with the early days of Christianity, and possibly before.
+The history of Halloween has its roots with the early days of Christianity and most likely, paganism.
 Studying this holiday teaches how the present is connected to the past, and, how it is challenging to know and understand the past.

 Under the Roman Empire, early Christians faced great persecution for believing in Christ and for not following the Roman religion.
 Romans tortured and murdered Christians throughout the first three centuries.
 Then, in A.D.
 313, Roman Emperor Constantine legalized Christianity, and in 380, Emperor Theodosius I declared Catholic Christianity the official religion of the Roman Empire.
 The persecution in the Roman Empire stopped, but Christians throughout the world still faced danger and death because of their belief.